jkreps/azkaban/contrib/mr-kluj/README.md

     (vold/voldemort-storage-input "/voldemort/serialized/input/path")

-Sets up the job to take input from a voldemort serialized file at the given path.
+Is just an `add-config` which sets up the job to take input from a voldemort serialized file at the given path.

      (job/apply-properties-to-configuration user/*props*)

-Applies all the properties from the user/*props* object.
+Is another `add-config` which applies all the properties from the user/*props* object.
 The user/*props* object is one of two global variables defined by Mr.Kluj.
 It is a java.util.Properties object that is useful as a method of parameterizing your hadoop jobs.
 The other global variable defined is user/*context* which provides access to the context object.

 	(job/filter #(not (= (get % "type") "spammer")))

-This applies a filter to the data.
+Is a `map-mapper` that applies a filter to the data.
 It is given a unary function that returns a true/false.
 This particular function pulls the "type" field out of the value and checks if it is the word "spammer", ostensibly filtering out spammers such that they aren't a part of the calculation.

 This also exemplifies a two important assumptions that are made in this abstraction layer.
 The assumptions are as follows: